 She could see Vasher’s silhouette, and she moved up next to him, peeking into an earthen room.
 There was a fire burning at the center, the smoke twisting up through a hole in the ceiling.
 The upper chamber--the building itself--was probably just a front, or a way to delay people who might raid, for the chamber down here looked very lived-in.
 There were piles of cloth, bed rolls, pots and pans.
 All of it as dirty as the men who sat around the fire, laughing.

 Vasher gestured to the side.
 There was another tunnel.
 Vivenna’s heart jumped in shock as Vasher crept into the room and toward the tunnel.
 She glanced back at the fire.
-The men were very focused on their drinking.
+The men were very focused on their drinking, and blinded by the light of their fire.
 They didn’t seem to notice Vasher.

 She took a deep breath, then followed, feeling exposed with the firelight to her back.
 Vasher didn’t go very far, however, before pausing.
 Vivenna nearly collided with him.